 Unlike the laughable spookiness of movies about vampire killers, alien invaders, and deformed Middle-Earth dwellers, the horror in The Assassination of Richard Nixon is truly disturbing.
 After all, as recent events have shown, people like Sam Bicke can be found anywhere.

-Samuel Byck and Travis Bickle of 'Taxi Driver'
+Samuel Byck and Travis Bickle: 'Taxi Driver' connection?

 * Initially, this review of The Assassination of Richard Nixon stated that Samuel Byck also inspired the character of Travis Bickle, played by Robert De Niro in Martin Scorsese's Taxi Driver (1976).
 However, that film's screenwriter, Paul Schrader, claims he wrote the film's screenplay at age 26 (1972), or about two years before Samuel Byck attempted to kill Richard Nixon.

 If that chronology is correct, the similarity between the names Byck and Bickle is a mere (and bizarre) coincidence.
-I should add that according to Schrader, Travis Bickle was inspired by Arthur Bremer, the man who shot U.S. presidential candidate George Wallace in 1972.
+According to Schrader, Travis Bickle was inspired by Arthur Bremer, the man who shot U.S. presidential candidate George Wallace in 1972.

 Curiously, The Assassination of Richard Nixon evolved from Niels Mueller's totally fictitious screenplay called “The Assassination of L.B.J.”
 (That's U.S. president Lyndon B. Johnson, people.)
 While doing research, Mueller discovered Samuel Byck's story, which paralleled that of his lead character; the writer-director then decided to reconstruct his screenplay using Byck as its direct inspiration.

 The Assassination of Richard Nixon movie cast info via the IMDb.

 The Assassination of Richard Nixon Sean Penn photo: THINKFilm.